 Jon Krosnick is one of the principal investigators on a $10 million National Science Foundation study of American elections, and an expert on scientific polling.
 He will talk about how polls can correctly and incorrectly assess the public's views on global warming, elections, and presidential candidates.
 He'll discuss findings on how the gender of an interviewer can affect a poll, or how placement on a ballot can affect the outcome of a vote.
 Would Al Gore have won Florida if his name had been first on the ballot?
 Krosnick will also analyze presidential polls one week before the election.

-The Council for the Advancement of Science Writing is committed to improving the quality of science news reaching the public.
-Comprised of a panel of distinguished journalists and scientists, CASW develops and funds programs to help reporters and writers produce accurate and informative stories about developments in science, technology, medicine and the environment.
+The Council for the Advancement of Science Writing is committed to improving the quality and quantity of science news reaching the public.
+Directed and advised by distinguished journalists and scientists, CASW develops and funds programs that encourage accurate and informative writing about developments in science, technology, medicine and the environment.